 • The first memorial in the correct cemetery will be kept.

 • A marked cenotaph in a cemetery is kept over alternate dispositions.

 A cenotaph is a marker within a cemetery placed in honor of a person whose remains are elsewhere.
 It is possible for a deceased person to have multiple memorials due to having cenotaphs.
 Each headstone or marker (in different cemetery locations) should have its own memorial.

 Obits, links, and information on many memorials have been submitted by others – accuracy is not guaranteed.
 If there is an error, it's likely from an edit sent to me to post (or from the default automatically-accepted edit).
 Allow several weeks for edits to be processed – longer for messages by email – when time permits.
-(I receive a large quantity of messages so it's highly unlikely that I'll reply.)
+I receive a large quantity of messages so it's highly unlikely that I'll reply.
+Repeated messages for the same edit only adds to my backlog.
 Note: Even though I added a photo to a memorial, I may not manage that memorial and therefore I cannot edit information on that memorial.

 Do not copy my photos and use them on other memorials (you are attributing the photos as your own when you use them).
 The "Memorials with no grave photo" search feature is ineffective when an outdated photo from an older memorial is copied to a new memorial (usually the departed spouse).
 I do report copied photos and they are removed.